cascadiajs/2013.cascadiajs.com/event-is-the-new-model_davidmfoley.md

 Building on the [Event Sourcing][] pattern, we can instead treat each application as an append-only stream of immutable events.
 In this style of application, the state of the model at any point in time can be derived by replaying all of the events up to that point in time.
 This also allows for multiple point-in-time representations ("Models") to exist simultaneously in different places.

 The Node.js ecosystem provides a particularly interesting platform for this style of application development.
 With a shared language between a browser-based client and a node-based server, we can even use the same model logic in both places.
-I'll walk through experiences and lessons learned over the course of the development of an event-sourced real-time browser application using node, socket.io, spine, including:
+I'll walk through experiences and lessons learned over the course of the development of an event-sourced real-time browser application using node, socket.io, spine, and related technologies.

+Topics include:

 - Using socket.io as an event bus
 - How events are filtered, routed, distributed and stored